Dusty Bates

-Dusty Bates is a 1947 British, Technicolor, children's film, directed by Darrell Catling and starring Anthony Newley and Ronald Shiner.
-It was produced by Gaumont-British Instructional and Children's Entertainment Films.
-The film was also presented by the Rank Organisation.
-The story was filmed in four parts.
+Dusty Bates is a 1947 British children's film serial, directed by Darrell Catling and starring Anthony Newley and Ronald Shiner.
+It was written by Michael Barringer and produced by Gaumont-British Instructional and Children's Entertainment Films.
+The film was also presented by The Rank Organisation.
+The story was filmed in five parts.
 The film score was by Jack Beaver.